 2. Take a detour through the colourful Grabrodretorv : While visiting the bustling Stroget pedestrian shopping street make a detour to visit this colourful cobblestone square at the centre of the Latin Quarter of the city.
 Grabrodretorv dates back to the 13th century and its name refers to the so-called friary of the Grey Brothers, Franciscan monks, who built here the city’s first monastery.
 The square was destroyed by fire in 1728, bombarded by the British in 1807 and twice rebuilt.
 Once the site of a market hall and during the 1980s a hot spot for local college students, today it’s a quiet oasis, home to restaurants and bars.
 Do not miss the chance to visit this lesser known place and especially to have lunch or dinner at the outside tables (if weather allows it) of the picturesque restaurants on the square.
 Our choice here would be Peder Oxe (Grabrodretorv 21), a restaurant with delicious seasonal cuisine in a 17th-century townhouse, whose basement was once part the Franciscan monastery.

 3. Stare at the beauty of Nyhavn : This long canal, lined on both sides with colourful houses, is probably the most visited and photographed place in Copenhagen.
 Nyhavn (which means “new harbour”) was constructed by soldiers in the 17th century in order to enable ships loaded with merchandise to sail into the centre of the city.
 When Hans Christian Andersen lived here, the area was a notorious red-light district with bad reputation.
 Nowadays the boozy sailor joints have been replaced by excellent restaurants and the area is extremely popular during warm summer evenings.
 Although touristy and crowded, the beauty of the place never stops to amaze visitors.
 Stand on the dock and just stare at the canal for a few minutes and this will be enough to transfer you to the sailing past of the city.
-Cap Horn (Nyhavn 21), with a history that dates back in 1687, was the first restaurant to serve organic food in Denmark in the 1990s, and is one of the best places in Copenhagen to taste baked salmon.
+Cap Horn (Nyhavn 21), with a history that dates back in 1687, was the first restaurant to serve organic food in Denmark in the 1990s, and is one of the best places in Copenhagen to taste baked or smoked salmon.

 4. Feel the loneliness of the Little Mermaid : The tiny lonely figure of the Little Mermaid (Den Lille Haufrue), sitting on the rock and gazing at the ships, is Denmark’s best-known landmark.
 The sculpture was inspired by the ballet version of “The Little Mermaid”, which was based on the classic tale by Hans Christian Andersen.
 The sculptor, Edvard Eriksen, wanted to use as his model, Elen Price, the prima ballerina of the show.
 But when the dancer learned that the work was to be placed in a public spot, she allowed only her face to be used.
 The sculpture was placed in the harbor in 1913 and since then has been several times vandalized as part of various protests (for example in 2017 it was painted red as a protest against whaling in the Faroe Islands).
 Although the place is always crowded by tourists, the loneliness, the longing and the bitterness of the mermaid are always evident.
 You could combined your visit at the Little Mermaid with a walk around the nearby wonderful Kastellet park.